danialrostami/Devops-Doc/Kubernetes/RBAC/RBAC.md

 ```
 ---
 # Practical Kubernetes RBAC Implementation
+This Sample explains how to set up RBAC in Kubernetes using a ServiceAccount with the necessary permissions, and how to generate a kubeconfig file for accessing the cluster using this ServiceAccount.
 ## Scenario Overview
-Create a user "dani" with read-only access to Pods in the `team-a` namespace.
+Grant "dani" user a read-only access to Pods in the `team-a` namespace.

 ```mermaid
 graph TD